Ibadan Oyo State, Nigeria Travel Guide

 April to October: heavy rainfall, higher humidity, lush greenery.

-A brief, less intense dry spell often occurs in August.
+A brief, less intense dry spell often occurs during The month of august.